 How long does it take to get a hardship license?

-In some states, there is a mandatory waiting period before a DUI offender can apply for a hardship license, typically 45-90 days.
-Many states limit hardship licenses to first-time DUI offenders, and other states, like New Jersey and Rhode Island, don’t offer a hardship program.
+Getting a hardship license isn’t a quick process.
+In some states, there is a mandatory waiting period before a DUI offender can apply for a hardship license, typically 45 to 90 days.
+Many states limit hardship licenses to first-time DUI offenders.
+Other states, like New Jersey and Rhode Island, don’t offer a hardship program.

 Nothing about a hardship license changes the penalties for the offense that got you into trouble in the first place, Fischer says.
 Any requirement for alcohol counseling or classes or an ignition interlock device remains in place.